TimZaman/dotaservice/README.md

 The `restart` command restarts the game.
 The `quit` command exits it entirely. `restart` is really fast but it will complicate resetting many states.
 Q: Are all the botscripts called again?

+When watching a 5v5 bot game live, you will have full for of war because you're not on a team, so you need to do `jointeam spec` to see the map.

 ---

 Acknowledgements for insights and inspiration: